 What is the Military Match?

-Both civilian and military residencies are competitive, with students from all medical schools competing for a few positions.
+Both civilian and military residencies are highly competitive.
+Students from all medical schools compete for a limited number of spots, and even top candidates have no guarantees.

-The “military match” takes place in December, while the civilian tournament takes place in the spring.
+The military match happens in December, while the civilian match takes place in the spring.

-This enables HPSP students to apply for the Navy Active-Duty Delay for Specialists (NADDS) program, which enables them to finish a civilian residence.
+HPSP students can apply for the Navy Active-Duty Delay for Specialists (NADDS) program, which allows them to complete a civilian residency.

 Can I sub-specialize?